ABOUT THE MADE BY PROJECT

 Made By is a first-of-its-kind initiative to deeply understand the lives of makers, artisans, and micro-manufacturers in the city of Memphis and Shelby County and to assess their economic impact.
 The end result of the project is an economic development plan that fosters a vibrant, thriving, and inclusive community of makers, artisans, and micro-manufacturers across the region.
 We refer to these individuals as “makers” and define them as individuals using skill or craft to create a physical good at small scale to sell.

 We sought to understand makers across a variety of factors: age, aspirations, gender, time spent making, education, time in business, craft type, and neighborhood.
 We envision the Made By project as one way of fostering place-based businesses that contribute economically and culturally to our neighborhoods.

 OUR PROCESS & APPROACH

-Little Bird Innovation uses a human-centered, collaborative and co-creative process on all projects.
+We use a human-centered, collaborative and co-creative process.
 This approach applies not just to our research, but also to our work in translating learnings from research into actionable strategies, solutions and plans.